Germany’s Nick Woltemade hopes for 2026 World Cup spot after scoring again

 Second spot secures a place in the 16-team European play-offs in March.

-Ronald Koeman’s Dutch team entertained the 50,000 spectators in Amsterdam as their high-tempo play constantly pinned Lithuania back in their own half.
+Ronald Koeman’s Dutch team entertained the 50,000 spectators at the Johan Cruyff Arena as their high-tempo play constantly pinned Lithuania back in their own half.

-Tijani Reijnders gave the hosts a 15-minute lead but the visiting defence and a spectacular first-half display by goalkeeper Edvinas Gertmonas held the Dutch at bay until the 58th minute.
+Tijjani Reijnders gave the hosts an early lead, but the visiting defence and a spectacular first-half display by goalkeeper Edvinas Gertmonas held the Dutch at bay until the 58th minute, when Cody Gakpo added a second from the penalty spot.

 The coach, though, wants to see improvement from his side.